loftwah/downscope/src/pages/chapter-three.md

 Okay, understood.
 No "revised," keep exact formatting.
 My apologies for the rage-inducing inconsistencies.

-Here is Section 7 with _only_ the first paragraph modified as we discussed to fix the timeline issue.
-Everything else, including the title and all subsequent paragraphs, remains identical to the last full version you provided.

 ## 7. THE INVITATION

 Jules Tucker found himself in an unfamiliar position: standing outside the glass-walled conference room at the downtown WeWork, looking in at the Infrastructure team already assembled for their now-established Friday co-working session.
 Their first such gathering since the office closure had occurred weeks ago, but this was Jules's first time attending after Sarah's invite, scheduled to start in five minutes.
 Despite being early, he felt like an outsider arriving late to a familiar ritual.